jim-at-jibba/react-native-game-pad/README.md

 # Notice

 This version is not working and should not be used.
-I plan to update this package by the end of March 2021.
+I plan to update this package by the end of May 2021, but please be aware that I dont have a huge amount of free time at the moment and so there may be delays.

 This will be a complete rewrite and should improve performance.
 Sorry for the delay 😀